arc-language/core-parser/PACKAGE.md

 	// ExitAllocaExpression is called when exiting the allocaExpression production.
 	ExitAllocaExpression(c *AllocaExpressionContext)

+	// ExitSyscallExpression is called when exiting the syscallExpression production.
+	ExitSyscallExpression(c *SyscallExpressionContext)
 }
     ArcParserListener is a complete listener for a parse tree produced by ArcParser.